 - Once volunteers know their work routines, they are expected to work with minimal supervision.
 Following through on tasks ensures the animals are receiving the best possible care.
 Staff are always available to answer questions.

-If you are interested in volunteering with PAWS, please follow these steps:
+If you're interested in volunteering with PAWS, please follow these steps:

 - Be of age.
 Volunteer positions have a minimum age requirement of 18.
-Prospective volunteers under 18 can check out these youth volunteer opportunities.
+Under 18?
+Check out these youth volunteer opportunities.

 - Be in the area.
-Most volunteer opportunities are in Lynnwood, Washington where PAWS is located, approximately 20 miles north of Seattle.
-There are some positions available at PAWS Cat City in Seattle’s University district.
+Most opportunities are at PAWS headquarters in Lynnwood, WA.
+There are also some positions available at PAWS Cat City in Seattle’s University district.
 Please consider the potential commute before applying to volunteer.
-If PAWS is too far, then try searching for volunteer opportunities near you at VolunteerMatch.org.

 - Submit an online application.
-Tell us a bit about yourself by registering for orientation.
+Register to attend a new volunteer orientation and tell us a bit about yourself.

 - Attend an orientation.
 You will learn about the volunteer positions available at PAWS, our history and policies.

 - Choose a position and shift.
-Before then, you can peruse the volunteer position descriptions to see what kinds of positions PAWS has available.
+Peruse the volunteer position descriptions to see what kinds of positions PAWS has available.

 - Make a commitment.
-A three- to six-month commitment is required for most volunteer positions, but there are also some flexible options.
+There are some flexible options, but a three- to six-month commitment is required for most volunteer positions.

 Please note that PAWS cannot accommodate those seeking to fulfill court-ordered community service.